itsjesski/jesski-website/README.md

-# firebottle-website
+# Personal Website

 ### What is this?
-This project was built as a website for the Firebottle stream community.
+This project was built as a personal website for myself.

 ### Features
 - Static site generator